Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle annihilation: A remedy for the numerical sign problem

 \section{Particle annihilation: A remedy for the numerical sign problem}

-Unfortunately, the numerical sign problem cannot be completely surmounted by SPA as demonstrated by Eq.~\eqref{SPA_theory} and Figure \ref{comparsion_HJD_and_SPA}, because it is rooted in the oscillatory nature of the low-frequency component of $\pdo$.
+Unfortunately, the numerical sign problem cannot be completely surmounted by SPA as demonstrated by Eq.~\eqref{SPA_theory} and Fig.~\ref{comparsion_HJD_and_SPA}, because it is rooted in the Monte Carlo evaluation of the low-frequency component of $\pdo$.
 Moreover, it is more probably to be aggravated as the dimensionality (system size) increases due to the enrichment of fine structures, such as alternating local maxima and minima in phase space.

 To further alleviate the sign problem, particle annihilation (PA) turns out to be indispensable.
 For a given empirical signed measure of the form \eqref{def.estimator} (the dependence on time is omitted), PA intends to remove $N_A$ positive particles from $\mathcal{S}^+$ and $N_A$ negative ones from $\mathcal{S}^-$, and obtains another empirical signed measure $\widetilde \nu$ ,